13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 Trip.com

-• Features authentic Qing dynasty furniture and artifacts
+• Qing dynasty furniture and artifacts

-• Beautiful courtyards with traditional Chinese gardens
+• Traditional courtyards and gardens

-5. Discover Xiang Yu’s Hometown – Where Legends Were Born
+5. Xiang Yu’s Hometown

-What you’ll experience:
+What you’ll see:

 • Ancient city towers of Western Chu

-• Six Arts Garden showcasing traditional Chinese culture
+• The Six Arts Garden

 • Live performances and historical reenactments